 It's difficult to beat Iowa State University if you want to pursue Aerospace & Aeronautical Engineering as a major.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 Any student who is interested in Aerospace & Aeronautical Engineering has to take a look at Embry Riddle Aeronautical University - Prescott.
-This is a fairly common subject of study at Embry Riddle Prescott, with 26.5% of undergrads enrolled in it.
+Enjoy a strong focus on Aerospace & Aeronautical Engineering inside the major at Embry Riddle Prescott.
 Students who like the tranquility of nature may opt for the agricultural area of Prescott, Arizona.

 Texas A&M University - College Station is one of the best schools in the United States for Aerospace & Aeronautical Engineering.
-Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.
+With more than 20,000 students, this institution is one of the largest schools in the U.S..

 It is hard to find a better school than University of Maryland - College Park if you wish to pursue Aerospace & Aeronautical Engineering as a major.
-Positioned in College Park, Maryland, UMCP offers a dependable, suburban environment for young people.
+With over 20,000 undergraduates, this school is among the largest schools in the nation.

 It's hard to find a better school than University of Illinois at Urbana - Champaign if you wish to study Aerospace & Aeronautical Engineering.
-University of Illinois at Urbana - Champaign Aerospace & Aeronautical Engineering students make 7.0% more than the typical Aerospace Engineering grad.
-Champaign, Illinois is the perfect location for students who relish the active urban lifestyle.
+After graduating, Aerospace Engineering students generally earn around $60,610 at the beginning of their careers.
+With more than 20,000 students, this institution is one of the biggest schools in the nation.